-Once you do that, there ain’t no turning back!
+Once you do that, there is almost certainly no turning back!
 That single decision to “play the game” could be used against you in any number of professional scenarios, and for many years to come.
 When you copy their tricks in an effort to cut THEM down they’ll come back stronger … much like a pesky little weed in your backyard.
 Prepare for a ten-fold increase in corporate tactical assault if you go down this path!
-Oh and be prepared for those ‘healthy’ colleagues to sway the other way.
+After that, be prepared for those ‘healthy’ colleagues to sway the other way.
 Remember, this horrible human is looking for ANY display of emotion.
-Anything they can use to prove that YOU are the crazy making employee, not them.
+Consequently, anything they can use to prove that YOU are in fact the crazy making employee, they WILL use!
 If they feel your fight back they will make sure EVERYONE knows of it.
 They will manipulate friendly Fiona into changing ‘teams’ and very quickly you’ll find yourself isolated.
-Yes, surviving in a toxic workplace requires strategy!
+Hence, surviving in a toxic workplace requires strategy!

 Maintain good records

 I’m assuming that by now you have now worked out that NOTHING you do will change this person.
 No amount of understanding, patience, tolerance, empathy or compassion is going to make them see the light.
 So STOP trying so hard.
 Give yourself a break.
-You will never be able to rationalise this with them or make a plea to their emotional, ‘warm’ side… because they likely don’t have one.
+You will never be able to rationalise this with them or make a plea to their emotional, ‘warm’ side… because they almost certainly don’t have one.
 Save your sanity and LET GO.
 Focus on what you CAN change in the situation and that is… the way you choose to react or respond to their behaviour.
 Yes, there is a difference between ‘reacting’ and ‘responding’.
-One disempowers you and the other EMPOWERS you.
-One sees you operating from a place of self-sabotage and the other, from a place of self-preservation.
+One dis-empowers you and the other EMPOWERS you.
+One sees you operating from a place of self-sabotage while in contrast, the other sees you operating from a place of self-preservation.
 Your body will tell you what is healthiest for you.

 Set concrete boundaries… and enforce them